Q: Can you tell me the arrival and departure days for the cottages for seven night bookings?

 Bathrooms: Initial supply of toilet roll, hand towels, bath mats and nonslip bath mats

-Kitchen: Salt and pepper and an initial supply of tea, coffee, sugar.
+Kitchen: Salt and pepper.
 Washing up liquid, dishwasher tablets (for properties that have one), dish clothes, bin bags and tea towels

 Q Are the kitchens well equipped?